onzag/itemize/docs/api/interfaces/client_providers_item.IActionDeleteOptions.md

 • `Optional` **includesToRestoreOnAny**: `string`[]

-Restores the value of an include back to its applied value or null if it doesn't have such
+Restores the value of an include and all its sinking properties back to its applied value after the action is completed as in the value that was retrieved from the server (or null if no value is loaded)

+This is useful to keep unmodified states during adding, editing or even deleted the value that is restored is the last value loaded, and since the action occurs after the action is performed it will apply to that value

 #### Inherited from